lhw-1/4248-project/README.md

 ## Setup

 Make sure that you have Python version 3 or above before running the scripts, as well as the necessary dependencies.

+You may refer to, or even run, `sh bin/init.sh` to download necessary models and data.